 Clinical signs inclu

-lameness in 100% of cases immediately
+improvement in 95% of cases immediately post-op.

 Long term problems